-I have been reading that people are not satisfied with the standard batteries, and want to upgrade in battery
+I have been reading that people are not satisfied with the standard batteries, and want to upgrade in battery capacity and type.

 Last year I was also unhappy how long the batteries would last during longer trips, and I was blaming the autopilot

 .
 However, last winter I found out what is going on:

 I found out that after having the batteries on the charger continuously for 2 months, the batteries were quite empty.
 The battery indicators showed the batteries to be below 50 % charged.
 These are the indicators on top of the batteries.
 Yes, you need a mirror to view this.
 So what was going on?

 I have been studying a bit on the batteries and the charger.
 Useful link is Welcome to Battery University